nodejs/node/doc/api/http2.md

 is not undefined, an `'error'` event will be emitted immediately after the `'close'` event.

-If there are any remaining open `Http2Streams` associatd with the `Http2Session`, those will also be destroyed.
+If there are any remaining open `Http2Streams` associated with the `Http2Session`, those will also be destroyed.

 #### http2session.destroyed